CARE's Mission

 CARE advocates provide nonjudgmental support and resources for survivors of sexual assault, dating/domestic violence, and stalking, and their significant others.

-- If after hours, leave brief message with name and a safe number to call where we can identify as CARE.
+• If after hours, leave a brief message with your name and a safe number to call where we can identify as CARE.

 For same-day support, please call our office at (831) 502-2273 to talk to a confidential advocate about your needs.
 Same-day appointments are available based on capacity.